 COMMUNITY VOLUNTEERING, INVESTMENT AND SPONSORSHIP Introduction We play a vital role in connecting people to the energy we all use, and we recognise the effect our work can have on people and communities.
 We're at the heart of communities, so investing in and connecting with them is the way we do business.
-We also support charitable, civic, and community organisations because we want to see the communities in which we operate thrive.
-Principles All requests to contribute to community projects are handled in line with our policy on charitable donations and must meet the "delegations of authority" requirements.
+We also support charitable and community organisations because we want to see the communities in which we operate thrive.
+Principles All requests to contribute to community projects or to make corporate charitable donations are handled in line with our charitable giving guidance and/or Community Grant Fund eligibility criteria and must meet the "delegations of authority" requirements.
 No commitments will be made without the appropriate process and authorisation.
 Applications must come from charities and community organisations and not from employees.
+All employee volunteering activity must take place in line with our Employee Volunteering Policy.
+All sponsorship requests must be referred to the ESG team within People.
 Dilemma Carrying out work in a small community has caused lots of disruption.
-Representatives from the community have asked us to make a donation towards a new recreational area in the local park.
+Representatives from the community have asked us to donate towards a new recreational area in the local park.
 As the overall project has come in under budget, I'm keen to help.
 What should I do?
 You cannot donate money from the project.
-Refer to Corporate Affairs for advice.
-FAQs Can I ask for donations from or for our suppliers, vendors or customers?
-Speak to the Ethics and Business Conduct team or the Corporate Affairs team before asking for any donations, either to be made to, or requested from, our suppliers, vendors or customers.
+Refer to the ESG team for advice.
+FAQs Can I ask for donations from or for our suppliers, vendors, or customers?
+Speak to the Ethics and Business Conduct team or the ESG team before asking for any donations, either to be made to, or requested from, our suppliers, vendors, or customers.
 In most cases we would advise against this.
 How can I find out more?
-If you have any questions about employee volunteering, community investment, What this guidance means to you sponsorship or donations please contact Corporate Affairs.
-Getting involved with communities is the way we do business in National Gas.
-There are lots of ways in which you can make a difference - from volunteering your time and Dallau Caatian skills to fundraising.
+If you have any questions about employee volunteering, community investment, sponsorship or donations please contact the ESG team.
+What this guidance means to you Getting involved with communities is the way we do business in National Gas.
+There are lots of ways in which you can make a difference - from volunteering your time and skills to fundraising.
 See Connect for more information.
-Policy Section Owner Corporate Affairs
+Policy Section Owner People (ESG)